stellar/go/services/horizon/docker/verify-range/README.md

 ## Tips when using AWS Batch

 * In "Job definition" set vCPUs to 2 and Memory to 4096 what represents `c5.large` instances Horizon should be using.
+* In "Compute environments":
+    * Set instance type to "c5.large".
+    * Set "Maximum vCPUs" to 2x the number of instances you want to start (because "c5.large" has 2 vCPUs).
+Ex.
+10 vCPUs = 5 x "c5.large" instances.
 * Use spot instances!
 It's much cheaper and speed of testing will be the same in 99% of cases.
 * You need to publish the image if there are any changes in `Dockerfile` or one of the scripts.
 * When batch processing is over check if instances have been terminated.
 Sometimes AWS doesn't terminate them.